-To be admitted into the master's program in Environmental Studies, a student must meet the University's graduate admission requirements and:
+To be admitted into the Master's Program in Environmental Studies, a student must meet the University's graduate admission requirements and have:

 - Have a "B" average in upper level work and submit official GRE scores, which every candidate must take.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Have submitted three letters of recommendation, a one page statement of research interests, and a copy of all transcripts to the Graduate Program Director on or before March 1 for the Fall admissions and October 1 for the Spring admissions. - 3.
-Have received approval of the departmental graduate program committee.
+A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - 2.
+Submit three letters of recommendation, a one-page statement of research interests, and a copy of all transcripts to University Graduate Admissions on or before February 1 for the Fall admissions and August 1 for the Spring admissions.

+3. Receive approval of the departmental Graduate Program Committee.